 Specimens for microbiological culture should ideally be taken before commencing antibiotic therapy however this should not delay treatment.

-Antibiotics should not be switched simply due to persistent fever but is appropriate in response to clinical deterioration.2
+Antibiotics should not be switched simply due to persistent fever, however, they may be changed in response to clinical deterioration.2

 The decision to switch to oral antibiotic therapy depends on various factors, including the degree of clinical response, infective source, local guidelines, and individual patient risk.